 Our Junior Church meets at 10.45am each Sunday morning.

 On the first Sunday of each month we meet in the upper room before going into individual groups and join the congregation in the church at the end of the service for Holy Communion.
 The rest of the month we join the church for the first part of the service then go into our own groups in junior church for our own sessions.

-At the moment we have 18 youngsters aged from 3-17yrs and 6 teachers .
+At the moment we have about 10 youngsters aged from 3 yrs and upwards, and 5 teachers .
 Within junior church we use various ways to

 teach the children the Christian message of Gods Love for them, these include story telling, drama, art, cooking,

 music and dance.
 The children also take part in some of our all age worship services – these usually involve

 music, drama, prayers or bible readings.

 All of the teachers are CRB checked and play a large part in the nurturing of our children within our church.